Chicken Caprese Salad

 Dice up some fresh basil if you can and add that to the salad for more of that traditional caprese flavor.

-If you are keeping this salad for leftovers, I recommend not mixing in the greens until right before you eat it.
+If you are keeping this Chicken Caprese Salad for leftovers, I recommend not mixing in the greens until right before you eat it.
 The greens don’t really keep all that well with all the other stuff.
 They will get really wilted and kind of gross.

 You could easily throw this meal together on a weeknight and then have the leftovers on day two for lunch or dinner.
 It’s healthy, flavorful, and definitely a whole meal of food.